 Symptoms can progress to kidney failure, which can be fatal.
 Serious cardiac and neurological effects can also occur.

-Treatment includes administration of an antibiotic, usually for several weeks.
-This often resolves symptoms quickly, but in some cases, infection will persist and prolonged medication may be needed.
+Treatment includes antibiotics, usually for at least 30 days.
+This often resolves symptoms quickly, but in some cases, the infection will persist and prolonged medication may be needed.
 Treatment can also include other therapies aimed at resolving or relieving specific symptoms.

 Dogs are not a direct source of infection for people.
 Lyme disease can’t be transmitted from one pet to another, nor from pets to humans, except through tick bites.
 However, a carrier tick could come into your house on your dog’s fur and get on you.